Racine Astronomical Society

 For more virtual tours visit the Photos page

 We are located at the intersection of Hwy.
-A and 63rd Drive in Union Grove.
+A and 63rd Drive in Yorkville.
 We recommend that you dress warmer than you think is needed, since on clear nights the daytime temperature drops quickly.